derbyjs/derby/index.md

 Note that template files don't contain boilerplate HTML, such as doctype definitions, stylesheets, and script includes.
-By default, Derby includes these items in an order optimized for fast load times.
-Also to optimize load time, it sends pages a number of chunks:
+By default, Derby includes these items in an order optimized for fast page load times.
+Also to optimize load time, it sends pages in a number of chunks:

 #### First chunk